-As mentioned, the Consumer Internet of Things typically is about smart wearables and smart home appliances but also about smart televisions, drones for consumer applications and a broad range of gadgets with IoT connectivity.
+As mentioned, the Consumer Internet of Things typically is about smart wearables and smart home appliances but also about smart televisions, drones for consumer applications and a broad range of gadgets with Internet of Things connectivity.

-It’s important to note that de facto the Consumer Internet of Things overlaps with the use of the IoT across several industries.
+It’s important to note that de facto the Consumer Internet of Things overlaps with the use of the Internet of Things across several industries.

 RFID in the lives of consumers